Jump directly to main content Jump directly to menu

 Teacher Training

-The practice-based programme equips trainees with the skills and knowledge required for teaching, in a range of contexts.
-Successful applicants will be assigned a teaching placement and a subject specialist mentor and will also have the opportunity to work with subject specialist Teacher Educators, at the University of Huddersfield.
+This practice-based programme equips trainees with the skills and knowledge required for teaching, in a range of contexts.
+Successful applicants will be assigned a teaching placement and a subject specialist mentor and will also have the opportunity to work with subject specialist Teacher Educators, at the University of Huddersfield (the awarding body).

 Our Teacher Training Courses